Carolina Folklore Journal has a long history of publishing

 Issue 57.1 – Lucy

-Antiquity; Brown-Hudson and Community Tradition Awards; A History of
+of Antiquity; Brown-Hudson and Community Tradition Awards; A History of Bluegrass

-Bluegrass Guitar in Western North Carolina; Women Serpent-Handlers in
+Guitar in Western North Carolina; Women Serpent-Handlers in Contemporary

-collecting of I.G.
-Greer; A North Carolina murder ballad; Edith Walker’s
+of I.G.
+Greer; A North Carolina murder ballad; Edith Walker’s ballad

 Text Available Here.